KnowledgeForge/keymaker/README.md

   - Control-flow is embedding in prompts, it is virutally impossible to write programmatic tests of its complete behavior
 - Keymaker provides generation regardless of the underlying model
   - From LlamaCPP and OpenAI, OpenAI compatible APIs, to HuggingFace - use models from your desired source
-- KeyMaker is powerful *and* extensible
+- Keymaker is powerful *and* extensible
-  - While others provide a limited set of existing constraints, KeyMaker provides the most extensive list
+  - While others provide a limited set of existing constraints, Keymaker provides the most extensive list
   - And you can add whatever more you want or need simply making a class

 ## Installation

-To install base KeyMaker, simply run one of the following commands:
+To install base Keymaker, simply run one of the following commands:

 ### From source: